zng-ui/zng/TODO/_current.md

+* Fix bug, scrolling a button causes incorrect hit-tests?
+* Move update skipping optimization to context, like in MeasureContext.
 * Optimize/fix interactivity, can we make parent interactivity affecting child a guarantee?

 * Gestures info, like last shortcut pressed, primed chord, list of shortcuts used.